-Some students received warning messages when trying to compile the C code.
+■ Some students received warning messages when trying to compile the C code.
 This can be fixed by adding the line

+'''

 #include <stdlib.h>

 and removing all instances of

-char \malloc();
+char malloc();

+'''

-- □ The method starttimer, which schedules timerinterrupt to trigger, is the one to be careful of. - starttimer schedules timerinterrupt to trigger after some amount of time and has the following signature. - > starttimer(int calling\entity, float increment){} - If increment is not cast to a float, it leads to unexpected behavior (triggering back to back to back to back...). - > This an issue of bit representation.
+- The method starttimer, which schedules timerinterrupt to trigger, is the one to be careful of. - > starttimer schedules timerinterrupt to trigger after some amount of time and have the following signature. - > starttimer(int calling_entity, float increment){} Note that the 2nd parameter must be a float. - > If increment is not cast to a float, it leads to unexpected behavior (triggering back to back to back to back...). - > This is an issue of bit representation.
 C will take in the bits that represent an int and interpret them as if they were a float.
 This leads to a passing in a much smaller value than expected.